07subhadip/07subhadip/README.md

 I am a Frontend Developer with ambition to continue learning new skills.
 ------------------------------------------------------------------------

-A self-taught Fullstack Developer on a coding journey for the past 2 years.
+A self-taught Frontend Developer on a coding journey for the past 2 years.
 Although my professional journey is just beginning, my passion for crafting digital solutions has led me to create and contribute to several noteworthy projects.

 * 🌍  I'm based in India
 * ✉️  You can contact me at [subhadiphensh31102000@gmail.com](mailto:subhadiphensh31102000@gmail.com)